Lebanon Location

 LASIK

 This depends on your vision, your physical health and a variety of other factors.
-Consult an eye care professional to determine whether or not you’re a good candidate.
+Consult with one of our eye care professionals to determine whether or not you’re a good candidate.

 The surgery is relatively quick, taking approximately 15 minutes, per eye, to complete.